boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Text Wrap

-This option allows you to wrap Card Title based on ‘Card size ’.This option will be enabled only for single card.
-It wraps title only, if the space is not enough to show title in single line.
+This option allows you to wrap the Card Title based on `Card size`.
+This option will be enabled only for a single card.
+It wraps the title only if the space is not enough to show the title in a single line.

 ![Show Text Wrap title](/static/assets/visualizing-data/visualization-widgets/images/number-card/show-singlecard-title-text-wrap.png)

-If card height is not enough to wrap title further it will trim the title.
+If the card height is not enough to wrap the title further, it will trim the title.

 ![Show Text trim title](/static/assets/visualizing-data/visualization-widgets/images/number-card/show-singlecard-title-text-trim.png)

-If the title doesn't contains space between words, it will not wrap.
+If the title doesn’t contain space between words, it will not wrap.

 ![Title without space](/static/assets/visualizing-data/visualization-widgets/images/number-card/show-singlecard-title-text-without-space.png)

 ### Auto Font Size

-On enabling this property, the font size of the number card title varies based on the screen resolution.
+By enabling this property, the font size of the number card title varies based on the screen resolution.

 Use Case: